jboss-developer/jboss-jdg-quickstarts/secure-embedded-cache/README.md

 Unit tests
 ----------
 There are prepared unit tests for this quickstart.
-To run them, run following command:
+To run them :

+1. Ensure that the local EAP server is running in Standalone mode :

+       For Linux:   $JBOSS_HOME/bin/standalone.sh
+       For Windows: %JBOSS_HOME%\bin\standalone.bat

+2. Deploy the __security-domain__: `mvn wildfly:execute-commands`
+3. Shutdown the server
+4. Build and package the webapp with `mvn clean package -DskipTests`
-      mvn test -DeapHome=/path/to/server
+5. Run the tests with `mvn test -DeapHome=/path/to/server -Plibrary-tests`

 References
 ----------